 New directors are appointed by way of a board resolution, after the NC has approved their nominations.
-Such new directors submit themselves for re-election at the next Annual General Meeting ("AGM") of the Company.
+Such new directors submit themselves for re-election at the next AGM of the Company.

 According to the provisions of the Constitution of the Company, all directors are required to submit themselves for re-nomination and re-election at regular intervals and at least once every three years.
-The NC has recommended and the Board has agreed the independent directors, Mr Chew Soo Lin and Mr Lien Kait Long are to retire pursuant to Article 91 of the Company's Constitution.
-Mr Chew and Mr Lien, being eligible and having consented, will be nominated for re-appointment at the forthcoming AGM.
+The NC has recommended and the Board has agreed the Executive Chairman and Chief Executive Officer, Dato' Dr Choo Yeow Ming and the Lead Independent Director, Dr Lam are to retire pursuant to Article 91 of the Company's Constitution.
+Dato' Choo and Dr Lam, being eligible and having consented, will be nominated for re-appointment at the forthcoming AGM.
 The information required under Rule 720(5) of the Catalist Rules on the directors nominated for re-election are set out in Appendix A to this corporate governance report.